Skip to Content

 A pickup with a camper is easier to drive than a vehicle towing a travel trailer.
 There are a couple of reasons for this.

 First, a truck with a camper is smaller.
-A truck and camper might measure 20 feet in length while a small trailer and tow vehicle might measure 30 feet in length.
+A truck and camper might measure 20 feet long while a small trailer and tow vehicle might be 30 feet long.
 It’s far easier to maneuver a shorter vehicle.
 The turning radius is smaller.
-You can navigate tight places, such as campgrounds and parking lots much more easily with a truck camper.
+Backing up is also far easier with a camper because there is no trailer.
+The truck backs up just like any other vehicle.
+It’s easier to navigate tight places, such as campgrounds and parking lots.

 Winner: It’s easier to drive a truck with a camper than a travel trailer.

-Size
+Size and Weight

 A large airstream trailer